keif/keif.github.io/src/data/blog/2025-09-12-headless-youtube-playlist-generator.md

 ## The Result

-The final system runs reliably on a cron schedule, processing hundreds of subscription channels while staying well within YouTube's API limits.
-It's been running in production for months, automatically maintaining a playlist of recent content filtered by my preferences.
+The system runs on cron, processing hundreds of subscription channels while staying well within YouTube's quota limits.
+Been running for months now, automatically maintaining a playlist of recent content filtered by my preferences.

-### Architecture Highlights
+What it looks like:

-- **Modular Python package** with clear separation of concerns
+- Modular Python package with clear separation of concerns
-- **Comprehensive configuration system** via environment variables
+- Configuration via environment variables
-- **Multiple interfaces**: direct Python import, CLI, and shell scripts
+- Multiple interfaces: direct Python import, CLI, shell scripts
-- **Production-ready logging and monitoring**
+- Production-ready logging and monitoring
-- **Quota-aware design** throughout the application stack
+- Quota-aware design throughout

 ## Contributing and Source Code

 The complete source code is available on GitHub: [yt-sub-playlist](https://github.com/keif/playlist-from-subs)

-Key areas for contribution:
+Areas where contributions would be welcome:

-- Web dashboard interface for non-technical users
+- Web dashboard for non-technical users
 - Advanced filtering rules (regex patterns, custom criteria)
-- Multiple playlist targets and playlist cleanup features
+- Multiple playlist targets and cleanup features
-- Docker containerization for cloud deployment
+- Docker containerization
 - Integration with other platforms (Plex, Jellyfin, etc.)

-The project demonstrates that with careful API design and quota management, it's possible to build powerful automation tools that work within platform constraints.
-The key is treating
+---

-API quotas not as an afterthought, but as a fundamental architectural constraint that guides every design decision.
+The main takeaway?
+With careful API design and quota management, you can build powerful automation tools that work within platform constraints.
+Treat API quotas as a fundamental architectural constraint from the start, not something you bolt on later.

-_Interested in building your own YouTube automation tools?
-The techniques described here apply broadly to any quota-limited API.
-Start with comprehensive tracking, implement intelligent caching, and always batch your operations._
+If you're building your own quota-limited API tools: track everything, cache aggressively, and batch operations whenever possible.